overlookmotel/react-async-ssr/README.md

 In these cases, if the promise has an `.abort()` method, it will be called.

-When a Suspense boundary's fallback is triggered, rendering of all further elements within the boundary is abandoned.

 ### Additional notes

 #### Stream rendering